Marvyn Cox: Domestic career

-In 1984 he was signed by Oxford Cheetahs who bought him from Rye House Rockets for £15,000.
+He topped the Rye House averages in 1983, which attracted the interest of Oxford Cheetahs.
+The Cheetahs signed Cox from Rye House for £15,000.
 The Oxford team had returned to the British League and the other signings to start as the top five riders for the season were Hans Nielsen for a record £30,000, Simon Wigg for £25,000, Melvyn Taylor for £12,000 and Jens Rasmussen, with Ian Clark and Nigel Sparshott at 6 & 7.
+During the 1984 season, he won both the European Junior Championship and the British Under 21 Championship.

-After a mid table finish in 1984 he was part of the Oxford team that won the league and cup double during a 1985 British League season.
+After a mid-table finish with Oxford in 1984, he was part of the Oxford team that won the league and cup double during the 1985 British League season.
 They repeated the league and cup double the following season during the 1986 British League season and later won a third title during the 1989 British League season.
+He was a very popular rider at the Cowley circuit.